brshpl/idecon/README.md

 # Idecon

-This gem convert a string
+This gem convert a string to an Identicon image (like it is on GitHub)

 ## Installation